T

 Insider tips

-• Consider renting a car for flexibility, but be aware of driving on the left.
+• Consider renting a car for flexibility, especially for the scenic drives and wine regions.

-• Stay aware of your surroundings and secure valuables, especially in crowded areas.
+• Be aware of your surroundings and take standard safety precautions, especially in crowded areas.

 Packing highlights